Timeline in Bill Cosby's sexual assault case

 APRIL 9: Cosby's retrial begins.

+APRIL 18: Defense star witness Marguerite Jackson testifies Constand talked about framing a celebrity for a big payout.

+APRIL 24: Cosby's lawyers launch a withering attack on Constand and five other women in closing arguments.
+Defense attorney Kathleen Bliss chastises Constand for "cavorting around with a married man old enough to be her grandfather."

-APRIL 26: Cosby convicted on three counts of aggravated indecent assault.
+APRIL 26: Cosby is convicted on three charges of aggravated indecent assault.
 His lawyer says the "fight is not over" and he plans to appeal.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.